lanl/PyBNF/docs/troubleshooting.rst

 Failed simulations
 ------------------

-If most or all of your simulations are failing (and generate messages like "Job init0 failed"), troubleshooting is necessary at the level of the simulator (BioNetGen or libRoadRunner).
+If most or all of your simulations are failing (and generate messages like "Job init0 failed" or "Your simulations are failing to run"), troubleshooting is necessary at the level of the simulator (BioNetGen or libRoadRunner).

 Check the simulation logs
 ^^^^^^^^^^^^^^^^^^^^^^^^^